SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## Step 6: Logging Out a User

   Create a file logout.js file in component folder for logging out: This route can clear the user's session or token:
+  ->This route can clear the user's session or token:
 ```javascript
 // components/Logout.js
 import { passportInstance } from "../lib/shubham";